 2011-12: Limited to 20 games during the regular season after undergoing wrist surgery for an injury suffered in the Capitals' training camp, Galiev provided an offensive spark after re-joining the QMJHL champion Saint John Sea Dogs.
 Galiev scored 13 goals with 6 assists and was plus-four with 16 penalty minutes in the regular season.
 After finishing with the league's best record, Saint John rolled through the playoffs – losing just one game.
 Galiev and San Jose Sharks' prospect Charlie Coyle were Saint John's leading scorers in the QMJHL playoffs with 34 points apiece.
 Galiev scored 16 goals with 18 assists and was plus-30 with 6 penalty minutes.
 In four games at the Memorial Cup he scored 1 goal with 1 assist and was an even plus/minus.
 St. John lost to QMJHL rival Shawinigan in the semifinal game.

 A talented puck handler, Galiev has a knack for finding the open man to set up a scoring opportunity.
-Elusive along the boards, the 18-year-old is hard to knock off the puck, thanks in part to his wide stance, although he would benefit from getting stronger.
+Elusive along the boards, the 21-year-old is hard to knock off the puck, thanks in part to his wide stance, although he would benefit from getting stronger.
 Already familiar with the demands of the North American game, Galiev has shown willingness for both the physical side of the game as well as helping out in his own zone, but he still needs to improve in both facets.

+Galiev’s game stagnated when he first hit the AHL but he seemed to rekindle his form in the ECHL with Reading as an offensive force.
 Long-term, Galiev projects as a top-six forward who can both distribute the puck and put it in the net.
 His positional play and defensive awareness are areas of his game that are still developing.